 - Special shampoo to wash newly transplanted hair

 - Sponge/brush used for twice daily hair washing

 - Neck pillow to help better position your head at night and minimize damage to your newly transplanted hair

-- Medications including pain relievers, sleep aid, and a med to minimize swelling after the procedure
+- Medications including pain relievers, sleep aid and medication to minimize swelling after the procedure

-- Disposable sheets to help keep your pillow tidy after hair transplant
+- Disposable sheets to help keep your pillow tidy after a hair transplant

-- Hat to shield your head from the elements when you leave our office
+- A hat to shield your head from the elements when you leave our office

-Patients are asked to return to our office the day after their surgery for their first hair wash.
+Patients are asked to return to our office the day after their Los Angeles hair transplant surgery for their first hair wash.
 During this visit, we perform and instruct patients on the proper hair wash technique and answer any questions about post-procedure care.
-After the hair wash, the donor and recipient sites are examined by the physician and any thick crusts are removed.
+After the hair is washed, the donor and recipient sites are examined by the physician and any thick crusts are removed.